-.
-1799 11116000 Project# Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) (if proj on of Success ect status is nplete) Next Steps Project to be included in 2019 HMP or Discontinue If including action in the 2019 HMP, revise/reword to be more specific (as appropriate).
-If discontinue, explain why. to participating in homeowner partnership programs.
+Appended of the Person of the Alber.
+Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) (if proj on of Success ect status is nplete) Next Steps 1.
+Project to be included in 2019 HMP or Discontinue 2.
+If including action in the 2019 HMP, revise/reword to be more specific (as appropriate).
+3. If discontinue, explain why.
+Franklin Park/Dunrovin area that experience frequent flooding (high risk areas); this may include but is not limited to participating in homeowner partnership programs.
+Damages Avoided; Evidence of Success 3.
 TDW- 10 Investigate and implement a Ley Creek Drainage Basin flood control project.
 Ley Creek and Butternut Creek overflow their banks during heavy rain-fall events.
 Flood, Severe Storms Past flooding events Municipality, FEMA HMP grants In Progress Cost Level of Protection Damages Avoided; Evidence of Success Low-high Moderate-high Include in 2019 HMP No change.
 TDW- Address flooding along Butternut Drive that has damaged structures and infrastructures (property damage, business closures).
 Flood, Severe Storms Past flooding events.
 Municipality, FEMA HMP grants No Progress Cost Level of Protection Damages Avoided; Evidence of Success Low-high Include in 2019 HMP No change.
 TDW- 12 Address flooding and streambank erosion along Meadowbrook Creek.
 Flood, Severe Storms Past flooding events Municipality, FEMA HMP grants No Progress Cost Level of Protection Damages Avoided; Evidence of Success Include in 2019 HMP No change.
-TDW- 13 As identified in the 2006 Beartrap-Ley Creek Drainage District Study, the confluence of the Ley Creek North and South Branches, and the nearby Sanders Creek 'bottleneck' from Townline Road to the confluence with Ley Creek - North Branch and Ley Creek - South Branch.
-Support a detailed survey within the area to allow for a more precise determination of the limits of flooding impacts because the Beartrap-Ley Creek Drainage Study (2006) was based on 10- foot contours and the inundation mapping created may be conservative.
-The Ley Flood, Severe Storms Past flooding events OC Dept of Water Environment Protection; Beartrap-Ley Creek Drainage District; Town of De Witt No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
+3. TDW-13 As identified in the 2006 Beartrap-Ley Creek Drainage District Study, the confluence of the Ley Creek North and South Branches, and the nearby Sanders Creek 'bottleneck' from Townline Road to the confluence with Ley Creek - North Branch and Ley Creek - South Branch.
+Support a detailed survey within the area to allow for a more precise determination of the limits of flooding impacts because the Beartrap-Ley Flood, Severe Storms Past flooding events OC Dept of Water Environment Protection; Beartrap-Ley Creek Drainage District; Town of DeWitt No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2019 HMP 2.
 3.